Chavithra/degiro-connector/degiro_connector/README.md

 ## 1.3.
 How to access a `trading` feature ?

-To access features from `trading` package you will need an instance of `API` from the following module :
+To access features from `trading` package you will need an instance of the `API` class from the following module :
 - degiro_connector.trading.api

 Example :